Self-sabotage, with Kate Dornan (ep. 5)

 Kate is a female entrepreneur empowerment coach and speaker.
 Her mission?
 To empower women to embrace their self-confidence and develop meaningful connections, so they can show up as themselves in their business.

-Kate is the Founder of the wonderful Female Entrepreneurs Thriving Together Facebook group, along with Connection Cove community.
-They are both dedicated to supporting and encouraging women to grow their confidence and connections.
+Kate is the Founder of the wonderful Female Entrepreneurs Thriving Together Facebook group.
+It is dedicated to supporting and encouraging women to grow their confidence and connections.

 Kate lives in Perth, Western Australia (who wants to go visit?) with her husband Chris, son Fletcher, daughter April, and dog Audrey.